barbagroup/geoclaw-landspill/README.md

 ==========================

 This repository contains a collection of land-spill simulation cases and utilities.
-It helps the repoducibility of our research, and in the meanwhile, provides utility tools to ease the workflow of overland flow simulation with GeoClaw.
-In additons, the Docker image provided by this repository can help Windows user run simulations with GeoClaw, which does not officially support Windows.
+It helps the reproducibility of our research, and in the meanwhile, provides utility tools to ease the workflow of overland flow simulation with GeoClaw.
+In addition, the Docker image provided by this repository can help Windows user run simulations with GeoClaw, which does not officially support Windows.
 And the Singularity image makes running GeoClaw on HPC clusters easier.
 Most supercomputers and HPC clusters do not support Docker, and Singularity is